What Do Shoe and Leather Worker or Repairer Do?

 - Re-sew seams, and replace handles and linings of suitcases or handbags.

-Qualities of a Shoe & Leather Worker or Repairer Should Know How to Do
+Things a Shoe & Leather Worker or Repairer Should Know How to Do

 Below is a list of the skills most Shoe and Leather Workers and Repairers say are important on the job.